 In compliance with Proposition 209, CEA explicitly does not give preferential treatment to bidders based on race, sex, color, ethnicity, or national origin.
-In early 2023, CEA will begin including in a Suppler Diversity section in solicitation documents asking respondents to voluntarily disclose their GO 156 certification status as well as their efforts to work with diverse business enterprises.
+In 2023, CEA began including in a Suppler Diversity section in solicitation documents asking respondents to voluntarily disclose their GO 156 certification status as well as their efforts to work with diverse business enterprises.

-In addition, CEA issued a voluntary supplier diversity survey for the first time in December 2022 to collect information that was previously not provided.
-This can be found in Appendix A. In summary, over thirty surveys were issued with five suppliers responding to the survey.
-Two identified that they qualify but are not certified under the CPUC's Supplier Clearinghouse.
-The remaining responders indicated that they are not certified and do not qualify.
+In addition, CEA conducted a voluntary supplier diversity survey to collect information that was previously not provided.
+This can be found in Appendix A. In sum, six suppliers responded to the survey with two responders identifying that they qualify but are not certified under the CPUC's Supplier Clearinghouse, three responders indicating they are not certified - with one indicating they do not qualify for certification, and one responder indicating they are certified under GO 156.

 Through this voluntary supplier diversity survey, CEA has identified the need to educate existing and future vendors about the CPUC's Supplier Clearinghouse registration process and how a business may qualify.
+Additionally, respondents who are qualified but not certified indicated the administrative burden to receive qualification was a significant barrier.
 More information about future steps CEA plans to take can be found in section 10.1.2.